 To show that the HS can quantify the degree of hierarchy of a directed network we perturb the original network in Fig. 1A by introducing a number of upward edges.
-We randomly introduce a number of (n) upward edges to perturb the hierarchical structure of the network.
-At each n, we repeat this procedure for many times and re-determine the hierarchical structure of the perturbed networks.
+We randomly introduce a number of upward edges (n) to perturb the hierarchical structure of the network.
+For each n, we repeated our procedure and re-determined the hierarchical structure of the perturbed networks.
 As shown in Fig. 2B, with the increase numbers of perturbations the hierarchy scores of the perturbed networks decrease asymptotically, indicating that the HS is an effective measurement for quantifying the degree of hierarchy of directed networks.

 Hierarchical scores of several directed networks